-2.5.1 The Central Bletchley Urban DesignFramework SPD was adopted in March2022.
+- 2.5.1 The Central Bletchley Urban Design

+Framework SPD was adopted in March

+2022.
 The SPD will capitalise on the

+significant opportunities flowing from the

+enhanced connectivity and accessibility,

+enabled by East-West Rail (EWR), through

+the provision of guidance which promotes

+holistic and inclusive renewal within Central

+Bletchley.

-- significant opportunities flowing from the enhanced connectivity and accessibility, enabled by East-West Rail (EWR), through the provision of guidance which promotes holistic and inclusive renewal within Central Bletchley. - 2.5.2 It will inform landowners and potential investors about the placemaking and development opportunities within Central Bletchley which will deliver on the agreed aspirations for the area.
-EWR will bring Oxford and Cambridge within a 40 minute train journey from Central Bletchley while London Euston is only 40 minutes away via the West Coast Mainline.
+- 2.5.2 It will inform landowners and potential investors about the placemaking and

+- development opportunities within Central Bletchley which will deliver on the agreed aspirations for the area.
+EWR will bring Oxford and Cambridge within a 40 minute train journey from Central Bletchley while London Euston is only 40 minutes away via the West Coast Mainline. - 2.5.3 The SPD builds on the approved Central Bletchley Prospectus through the provision of further detailed land use and design guidance for opportunity areas which will provide greater clarity, certainty and speed for applicants when preparing planning applications.